RutaTang/quicknote.nvim/README.md

 require("telescope").load_extension("quicknote")
 ```

-## Usage Notes

-If you are in **resident mode** and you are using **git** for that project, the better practise may be **commiting changes to the branch before checkouting to another branch**, since all notes are stored within your project folder rather than global folder, which means if you commit changes which include changes of notes associated with branch `A` to another branch `B`, you may then not be able to see the changes of notes associated with branch `A` even you are now working around branch `A`.

 ## API

 I do not want to break any APIs when you are using this plugin, but it is still possible if some APIs are not rational or potential bugs force them to be changed.
 I may use semantic versioning later to avoid breaking APIs in the major version.